OpenIsobus/OpenIsobus/README.md

 An open implementation of the ISO11783 standard written in [Rust](https://www.rust-lang.org/).

-**Disclaimer: Because of te speed of development of the [Isobus++](https://github.com/ad3154/ISO11783-CAN-Stack) project.
+**Disclaimer: Because of te speed of development of the [AgIsoStack++](https://github.com/Open-Agriculture/AgIsoStack-plus-plus) project.
 I have, for now, halted development of this library.
-I see more benefits in writing a Rust wrapper for the Isobus++ library.
+I see more benefits in writing a Rust wrapper for the AgIsoStack++ library.
 More information to follow.**

 ## Installation